Crypto-Notepad/Crypto-Notepad/README.md

 ## Features

+* Drag and Drop support
+* Detect URLs and email links
 * Fully customizable editor.
 Able to customize the colors and fonts
 * Able to customize different parameters of the encryption (hash algorithm, key size, password iterations, salt)
 * Included all the features of the default Windows Notepad